Nuisance and pollution complaints

 - In most cases, your neighbour won’t be told who made the complaint.
 However, in some cases the person making the complaint is identified for example if court action is taken.

-If you are experiencing smoke emissions from a neighbour burning off, contact council’s Local Laws or Environmental Health Unit on 5481 2200.
+If you are experiencing smoke emissions from a neighbour burning off, contact our Local Laws or Environmental Health Unit on 5481 2200.

 Water pollution can have a devastating effect on the environment and the people who come into contact with the polluted water.